pierre-alain-b/rainloop-nextcloud/README.md

-# Warning - looking for a new maintainer
-Unfortunately this plugin is no longer maintained because of lack of time.
-It will apparently cease working with Nextcloud 14 as the API evolves and some rampant security issues (not confirmed) may hinder the security of the nextcloud instance that is hosting it.
-If anyone is willing to take the lead for rainloop-nextcloud, he/she can fork the repository and I will hand over all materials.

 # rainloop-nextcloud

 rainloop-nextcloud is a plugin for Nextcloud to use the excellent Rainloop webmail (http://www.rainloop.net/).

+## Which branch for which version of Nextcloud?

+The nc13 branch corresponds to the working version of the plugin for Nextcloud 10 to Nextcloud 13.
+This is the stable version for now.
+The nc14 branch corresponds to a beta version of the plugin for Nextcloud 14, with work and testing in progress.

 ## How to Install